studiawan/pygraphc/README.md

 # pygraphc
-Graph clustering tool using Python and NetworkX.
+Event log clustering tool using Python and NetworkX.